dlebansais/ModelAnalyzer/README.md

 }
 ````

-The analyzer detects that `y` can be 0 and therefore the `Remainder` function can throw `DivideByZeroException`.
+The analyzer detected that `y` can be 0 and therefore the `Remainder` function can throw `DivideByZeroException`.
 To fix the code, add a require clause as follow:

 ````csharp
 public class Test